AngryBeaver/beavers-mobile/README.md

 ### TouchVTT
 This is the main module for mobile devices to make touch screens functional.
 ### MidiQol
 This is a module to automate attack and damage.
-My suggestion is to use maximal automation with it so the device user does not need to confirm any other popup.
+My suggestion is to use maximal automation with it so the user devices do not need to confirm any other popup.
 Also when this issue is solved: https://gitlab.com/tposney/midi-qol/-/issues/1053.
 The gamemaster or map device should be able to draw the MeasuredTemplate for spells that require it.(as this module intent that the user device does not need canvas at all).